-Ramp Cross Slope (R304.5.3) - The maximum cross slope of a curb ramp shall be 2.0%.
+12.6.2 Curb Ramp Cross Slope - PROWAG (R304.5.3)

 Designers should target a cross slope of 1.5% to provide for flexibility during construction.
 For street crossings that do not have stop or yield control, or at mid-block crossings, the cross slope is allowed to match the street or highway grade.
 See the PAR cross slope requirements for more information.

-Ramp Width (R304.5.1) - The clear width of curb ramp runs, turning spaces, and blended transitions shall be 4 feet minimum.
-On CDOT projects, curb ramp runs, turning spaces, and blended transitions should be 5 feet in width.
-If the sidewalk the curb ramp is servicing is wider than 5 feet the ramp should match the width of the facility it is serving.
+12.6.3 Curb Ramp Width - PROWAG (R304.5.1)

+The clear width of curb ramp runs, turning spaces, and blended transitions shall be 4 feet minimum.
+On CDOT projects, curb ramp runs, turning spaces, and blended transitions should be 5 feet in width or greater.

+If the sidewalk the curb ramp is servicing is wider than 5 feet, the ramp should match the width of the facility it is serving.
 Curb ramps that service shared-use paths should match the width of the path.

-Grade Breaks (R304.5.2) - Grade breaks at the top and bottom of curb ramp runs shall be perpendicular to the ramp.
-Grade breaks are not allowed on the surface of the ramp run or turning space.
-Surfaces that meet at grade breaks shall be flush.
-When grade breaks are not perpendicular to the path of travel they pose challenges to users in wheelchairs because one wheel may strike the ramp before the others.
+12.6.4 Grade Breaks - PROWAG (R304.5.2)

+When grade breaks are not perpendicular to the path of travel, they pose challenges to pedestrians using a mobility device, such as wheelchairs and walkers, because one wheel may strike or leave the ramp before the other.

-Figure 12-13 - Curb Ramp Grade Breaks
+Figure 12-16 Curb Ramp Grade Breaks

-Turning Spaces (R304.2.1 & 304.3.1) - Turning spaces allow users to maneuver on and off the curb ramp and are required at the top or bottom of a curb ramp.
+12.6.5 Curb Ramp Turning Spaces - PROWAG (R304.2.1 & R304.3.1)

+Turning spaces allow users to maneuver on and off the curb ramp and are required at the top or bottom of a curb ramp.
 Turning spaces are required at the top of a perpendicular curb ramp and at the bottom of a parallel curb ramp.
 The maximum running slope and cross slope of turning spaces shall be 2.0%.
 Designers should target slopes of 1.5% to provide flexibility during construction.
-At mid-block crossings or locations without yield or stop control, the cross slope of the turning space is allowed to equal the street or highway grade (R302.6).
+At mid-block crossings or locations without yield or stop control, the cross slope of the turning space is allowed to equal the roadway grade.
 Turning spaces shall be 4 feet by 4 feet minimum.
-If the turning space is constrained by a vertical element on one or more sides, provide 5 feet in the direction of the street crossing.
+If the turning space is constrained by a vertical element, such as a raised curb or other vertical obstruction, on one or more sides, provide 5 feet of turning space in the direction of the street crossing.